bcnmy/docs/docs/Account/methods.md

 ## UserOp Methods

 ### buildUserOp( )
-This method is used for configuring and setting up properties of the `userOp` object.
-It involves preparing and populating the userOp with necessary information and parameters required for execution by bundler.
+This method is used for configuring and setting up properties of the partial `userOp` object.
+It converts an individual transaction or batch of transactions into a partial user operation populating fields such as initCode, sender, nonce, maxFeePerGas, maxPriorityFeePerGas, callGasLimit, verificationGasLimit and preVerificationGas (as This step also involves estimating gas for the userOp internally)

 **Usage**